 There’s no doubt that the famously waifish actress came into the title role with some powerhouse acting skill (and fun fact alert: she actually met Ally McBeal castmate Jane Krakowski back when they were both honing their craft as undergrads at Rutgers University in New Jersey!)
 Though David E. Kelley originally wanted Bridget Fonda for the part, Calista was serving up such impressive stage performances in New York that she was called on to duke it out against hundreds of other actresses.
 As the story goes, when she walked into the casting office, she was the epitome of Ally – and the rest is flighty, lovesick, iconic TV history.

-After the show, Calista was a hot acting commodity – she was even offered Teri Hatcher’s role in Desperate Housewives, which she turned down, instead going on to play Kitty Walker on the ABC drama Brothers and Sisters.
+After the show, Calista was a hot acting commodity – she was even offered Teri Hatcher’s role in Desperate Housewives, which she turned down, and instead went on to play Kitty Walker on the ABC drama Brothers an Sisters.
 She has committed herself to feminist causes, accompanying The Vagina Monologues playwright Eve Ensler on a trip to Africa to raise awareness of violence against women – and even served for 10 years as the national spokesperson for Peace Over Violence.
 She’s been married to megastar/Han Solo/daredevil pilot Harrison Ford since 2010 and is often snapped enjoying her time with the couple’s adopted son Liam.
 Most recently, she’s wowed audiences with her portrayal of CatCo mogul Cat Grant on fan-favorite Supergirl, and is returning for its third season as a recurring character.

 Greg Germann (Richard Fish)